atomisticnet/aenet-gpr/README.md

 It is recommended to optimize the `scale` and `weight` parameters for each specific system by performing a series of **Train–Test** runs prior to **Augment** using a small data subset of training and test data, while varying the `scale` and `weight`.

-Following figure shows energy prediction errors of the `./example/3_Li-EC/` example with different kernel parameters and descriptors:
+Following figure shows energy prediction errors of the `./example/3_Li-EC/` example with different kernel parameters and descriptors.

 <p align="center">
 <img src="doc/source/images/3_Li-EC_accuracy.png" width="1000">